 There are 2 main types of dentures available.

-Complete dentures are an option when all or most of the teeth are missing.
+Complete dentures are an option when all of the teeth are missing.

-Partial dentures are designed to be used when the majority of your natural teeth are still present.
+Partial dentures are designed to be used when you still have some natural teeth present.

 In most instances, both complete and partial dentures are designed to be removable.

 There are options for fixed partial dentures also known as ‘crown and bridge’ or fixed complete dentures known as implant retained dentures.

 Dentures can be fitted to either the upper or lower jaw, or to both if necessary.